 The real story comes from an extensive set of diary entries written by Anne herself, which were actually penned in a secret code.

-The plot of the series will also explore Anne’s relationship with Ann Walker in a time where sex-sex relationships weren’t accepted in society.
+The plot of the series will also explore Anne’s relationship with Ann Walker in a time where same-sex relationships weren’t accepted in society.
 It’ll also take a look at their “passionate courtship”, and the secretive way they got married, exchanging vows and rings during a private ceremony.

 Of the drama, the BBC revealed that it “will [also] explore Anne Lister’s relationships at home with her family, her servants, her tenants, and her industrial rivals, who will use any dirty tricks they can to bring her down.